Yzerfontein

 Yzerfontein is known for its Sixteen Mile Beach, stretching north from the main beach of the town, to the West Coast National Park, which borders the town.
 Dassen Island, another nature reserve, is about 10 km offshore.

 Yzerfontein is the landing point for the ACE and WACS submarine communications cables.

 Outside of the town is the Darling Wind Farm.
 This is producing power and there are plans for expansion.
+The !Khwa ttu San heritage center is 13 kilometers inland to the East.